Video for Health, Transformation and Community

 The projects menu is in chronological order.
 It starts with Fun(d)raising which is on comedy in Tonga and for me very much helped me present aspects of Tongan life that I loved and allowed me to address the textual and wider epistemological and political challenges of representing life in Tonga.
 I didn’t know about Jean Rouch’s work at the time I started filming, but I think I aspired, like him, to a ‘shared anthropology’.

 The second is ‘One Week West of Molkom’, which integrates video work with the community of Angsbacka, where I was a media volunteer over three years.
 I was inspired by a documentary called ‘Three Miles North of Molkom’ to visit this course centre and taste what I experienced while watching the documentary of authentic, yet not ideological, ways of relating filled with humour of people who I really liked on camera, and continued to like when I met them in person.
 I learnt a tremendous amount from spending time in Angsbacka, personally and also professionally.
-The presence and attention to honesty, cultivated by the community practice of sharing, has changed how I teach and helped me introduce a greater sense of vulnerability into how I communicate.
+The presence and attention to honesty, cultivated by the community practice of sharing, has changed how I teach and helped me introduce a greater sense of vulnerability in how I communicate.